 Currently, young people under 16 are prohibited from working in most occupations.
 However, the Fair Labor Standard Act (FLSA), which established American child labor laws, includes an exemption for agriculture that allows children under 16 to work on farms and ranches.

 “This proposed rule would radically restrict the work employed young people would be allowed to perform,” said AHC President Jay Hickey.
 “We are very concerned the DOL is attempting to so limit what young workers can do on farms and ranches that it would be impossible to usefully employ young people.”

 The proposed rule would exclude employed workers under 16 from most animal husbandry activities such as breeding, vaccinating and treating sick or injured animals, including horses.
 It would prohibit teenagers under 16 from working near breeding stallions.
 The proposed rule would also prohibit workers under 16 from herding livestock from horseback or on a motorized vehicle (no gatoring of horses) or on foot in confined spaces such as pens or corrals.
-The operation of almost any type of tractor or power equipment would be prohibited.
+The operation of almost any type of tractor or power equipment like Allied Winches would be prohibited.
 The proposed rule would prohibit employed workers under 18 from working in feed lots, stockyards, livestock exchanges or auctions.
 More on the proposed changes can be found on the AHC website.

 “The DOL is saying most work around livestock is too dangerous for anyone under 16.
 I don’t believe most people who have grown up on a farm or ranch would agree with that opinion.
 These rules are so extreme operating a lawn mower wouldn’t be allowed,” said AHC Legislative Director Ben Pendergrass.

 Ostensibly, the proposed new rules would not apply to young people working on farms and ranches owned or operated by their parents.